 Custom Plasma Cutting Service

-Xometry's custom plasma cutting service offers a cost-effective on-demand fabrication solution for your sheet metal needs.
+Xometry's custom, online plasma cutting service offers a cost-effective on-demand fabrication solution for your sheet metal needs.
 Thanks to our Instant Quoting Engine, we can provide instant pricing for any size fabrication run from low-volume prototyping to high-volume production.
 Xometry also offers a laser cutting service and a waterjet cutting service.

 You can get an instant quote from a 3D CAD file or DXF file in our Instant Quoting Engine.